UWRobotLearning/UWRobotLearning.github.io/LeggedRobots/a1_control_base.md

 ## 4. Inspect `experiment_logs` outputs
 At this point, you might want to look at the performance on some metrics, review saved video artifacts, inspect logs, or look at learning curves.
 We will briefly touch on what artifacts are produced within experiment logs as well as recommend creating a new repo to capture these.

-- View Tensorboard rewards
+- View Tensorboard reward curves
-- Make way to "remove the noise"
 ## 5. Make a change to the `Env` config

 ## 6. Train again (do step 2)